Frequently Asked Questions

 Q: WILL OTHER SCHOOL-RELATED GROUPS SUCH AS PTAs BE INVOLVED WITH THE FOUNDATION?

 A: Yes.
 The Foundation is not intended to replace PTA/PTSAs, booster clubs, etc., and in some cases collaborative projects can be developed with the Foundation.
-The Foundation will also form a parent advisory panel to review and communicate Foundation goals and objectives.
+The Foundation particpates in the quarterly Farmington PTA Council meetings to regularly share and communicate current Foundation activities to our parent and school communities.

 Q: CAN THE FOUNDATION GIVE FUNDS TO PRIVATE SCHOOLS OR OTHER ORGANIZATIONS?